 Quadruplexes also interfere with our ability to determine the purity of an oligo.
 Quadruplexes cause oligonucleotides to clump, producing multiple peaks on capillary electrophoresis.
 These additional peaks make it hard to quantify the amount of full-length product.

 In some cases, to purify oligos with 4 or more consecutive Gs, or to measure the purity, RP-HPLC can relax the structure.
-For analyzing sequences with strong secondary structures (<–15kcal/mol ΔG), it may be prudent to use analytical IE-HPLC, pH 12, which usually completely denatures the sequence.
-However, these methods are not compatible with all modifications and they do not resolve structural issues in every sequence.
+For analyzing sequences with strong secondary structures (<–15 kcal/mol ΔG), it may be prudent to use analytical IE-HPLC, pH 12, which usually denatures the sequence.
+However, these methods are not compatible with all modifications, and they do not solve structural issues in every sequence.
 Consequently, purity is not guaranteed for oligos with 4 or more consecutive guanine bases.

 Quadruplexes and tetrads in oligo applications

-The best advice for addressing secondary structure in most DNA and RNA applications is to avoid designs that have potential quadruplex or tetrad structures in either oligonucleotide or target sequences.
+For addressing secondary structure in most DNA and RNA, we recommend applications avoiding designs that have potential quadruplex or tetrad structures in either oligonucleotide or target sequences.
 Granted, this is not always possible.

 For PCR and qPCR applications, avoid placing primers and probes in or adjacent to regions within the amplicon where secondary structure of any kind is likely to occur, as this will affect PCR efficiency.
 This is also true for other applications involving hybridization, such as RNAi, where access to single-stranded RNA or DNA bases can be impaired by structure.
 Designing PCR and RNAi based methods to avoid G-repeat sequences, or selecting codons that limit G-repeats in protein expression applications are good ways to avoid potential problems.

-The most important thing to remember is that more G bases in either the oligo sequence or the target will increase the chances of tetraplex formation.
+It is important to remember that more G bases in either the oligo sequence or the target will increase the chances of tetraplex formation.
 These structures are usually not predicted by programs that look for secondary structures formed by standard Watson and Crick base pairing.
 However, if your sequence contains repetitive G motifs, and you are having problems with your experiments, quadruplexes are actually very common and may be the cause.